kyverno/policy-reporter-docs/content/en/core/06-targets.md

 Channels uses the same `endpoint`, `accessKeyID`, `secretAccessKey`, `region`, `streamName`, `minimumPriority` and `skipExistingOnStartup` configuration as the root target if not defined.

-#### Send critical results for a given policy to a dedicated AWS S3 bucket
+#### Send critical results for a given policy to a dedicated AWS Kinesis Stream

 ```yaml
 kinesis: